QuantStack/quantstack.github.io/assets/mamba.md

 ...
 ```

 Minimamba comes with Python 3.7.
-We do not currently provide versions for legacy Python,
-although mamba works fine with Python 2.7.
+We do not currently provide versions for legacy versions of Python, although mamba works fine with Python 2.7.

-You can still install and create environments for Python 2.7 by explicitly setting the Python
-version for the new enviornment.
+You can still install and create environments for Python 2.7 by explicitly setting the Python version for the new enviornment.

 #### Note